 "In a world without coronavirus, you would have to file your tax return by April 15," says Riley Adams, a CPA based in the Bay Area.
 This year, getting everything done in time doesn't have to be an immediate concern.

-All filers are eligible for that three-month delay.
-Filing for an extension on your tax returns can buy you even more time, though, if you need it.
+Filing for an extension on your tax returns can buy you even more time if you aren't ready to file by July 15.
 Here's how to ask for an extension in two steps.

 The first step is to download Form 4868 from the IRS website.
 The extension form needs to be filed electronically or, if mailed, postmarked by the tax filing date.